laleth15/Rubik-s-Cube-Solving-Bot/README.md

 Results:

-See the working demo on the included video file: # Robot Arm Solves Rubik's Cube.mp4
+See the working demo  @ https://youtu.be/serx4tou3Qs

 To reproduce the results, follow these steps: